-Like the Tyre, the Zelezkrov—the Ironblood—was a river born in the northern reaches of the Midland Mountains.
+Like the Tyre, Zheleznaya Krovnaya—Zelezkrov to the Yerevani and Ironblood to the Middish—was a river born in the northern reaches of the Midland Mountains.
 The Tyre ran south, through Torathia and into Cassala and eventually depositing into the Inner Sea.
 By contrast, the Ironblood ran west from the mountains, forming a rough northern border between Rusk and the western Midlands.

 It ended in the Middish kingdom of Caedia, a major coastal power so significant that Aleksandr had heard of it even as far as Rusk.
 Aleksandr had heard tales of the Ironblood, too.